Cheapest Places To Live In UK

 5. Derby, Midlands

-Derby, situated in the East Midlands, offers affordable living with an average property price of around £217,446.
+In the East Midlands, Derby offers affordable living with an average property price of around £217,446.
 The city blends historical charm with modern amenities, featuring areas like the Cathedral Quarter and St Peter’s Quarter, which offer traditional homes and contemporary apartments.

-Derby is family-friendly with excellent schools and a variety of housing options, from Victorian terraces to inter-war period homes.
+Derby is family-friendly, with excellent schools and various housing options, from Victorian terraces to inter-war period homes.
 It boasts strong transport links, including direct trains to major cities and proximity to East Midlands Airport.

-The city also features numerous parks and easy access to the Peak District National Park.
+The city also has numerous parks and easy access to Peak District National Park.
 With a vibrant cultural scene and being one of the UK's safest large cities, Derby is an attractive place to live.

 6. Lancaster, North West England